-We collect personal information about you in a variety of ways, including, for example, when you visit our Website, or contact us to request information.
+We collect personal information about you in a variety of ways, including, for example, when you visit our Website, send information to us when you submit an application to apply for a job or enter a competition, or contact us to request information.
 In the past twelve months, we have collected the following categories of personal information, which does not include any information that is publicly available from government records or is deidentified or aggregated consumer information:

 - We collect Internet or other similar activity, such as, for example, your browsing history, interaction with our Website, and your interaction with the information available on our Website.
 We collect this information to improve the content on our Website, to analyze and track the performance and use of our Website, to capture your web activity, and to perform research for our marketing purposes.
 We will keep this information for at least six years.
 We do not disclose, share, or sell this information to third parties.

-- Additionally, we may also collect Internet or other similar activity, such as, for example, information regarding your interaction with our Website, your browser information, your operating system, your referring site details, your network location, your truncated IP address, and other information provided by from Google Analytics, our data analytics service provider.
-We collect this information to evaluate our marketing effectiveness, including determining how our Website is performing, the number of Website visitors, the Website interactions and duration, and details regarding how you come to our Website.
+- Additionally, we may also collect Internet or other similar activity, such as, for example, information regarding your interaction with our Website, your browser information, your operating system, your referring site details, your network location, and other information provided by Google Analytics, our data analytics service provider.
+We collect this information to evaluate our marketing effectiveness, including determining how our Website is performing, the number of Website visitors, the Website interactions and duration, and details regarding how you come to our Website to improve the effectiveness of our Website.
 We keep this information for at least 6 years.
 We do not disclose, share, or sell this information to third parties.
 To prevent your data from being used by Google Analytics, you may install the Google Analytics Opt-Out Browser Add-On.